 If you’re going to wear them, take them off as you see someone approaching, even if that person isn’t going to be stopping at your desk.
-You can simply smile and say, “Good afternoon, Heather.”
-This way people see that you’re always open to others even when you look like you’ve shut yourself off from the outside world.
+You simply can smile and say, “Good afternoon, Heather.”
+That shows you’re always open to others even when you look like you’ve shut yourself off from the outside world.

-BTW, Turn off the device/smartphone and remove both earbuds or place the earphones on your desk whenever you talk to someone.
-Leaving the music, audio book, podcast or whatever you’re listening to on, or taking out only one earbud shouts, “You have half my attention.
-Hurry so I can get back to doing what I really want to be doing…listening to this instead of you.”
+By the way, turn off the device/smartphone and remove both earbuds or place the earphones on your desk whenever you talk to someone.
+Leaving the music, audio book, podcast or whatever you’re listening to on, or taking out only one earbud, shouts, “You have half my attention.
+Hurry so I can get back to what I really want to be doing: listening to this instead of you.”

 I understand you might not feel this way at all.
 You’re just being practical because it’s a pain to turn the device off and then bring the app back up again after the conversation is over.